Burdock

 Roots

 While first-year roots can be eaten raw, long slow-roasting will make them sweeter.
-In late summer and fall, the first-year roots, scrubbed of their outer layer, can be boiled like potatoes.
+In late summer and fall, the first-year roots, beneath the basal rosettes, can be scrubbed of their outer layer and boiled like potatoes.
 Here in Vermont, we harvested ours in mid-September and boiled them for about an hour before slicing them.
 (They can take longer to soften.)
 We tossed the julienned burdock with soy sauce and sesame seeds.
 It was simple and delicious.

 The larger second-year plants move their energy from the roots to the breeding stalks and flowers are woody and inedible.